 #4 Prescreen, Prescreen, Prescreen

 Screening out unacceptable candidates and finding the right ones should start with automated processes.
 Use skills tests, aptitude tests, and even customized tests that determine an applicant’s ability to follow simple instructions.
 They’re all helpful for culling those candidates who should not move on to the interview process.
 Online tests that don’t require a candidate to come on site can save time and expense.
 Thus, you can hire hourly workers faster.

 Interviewing fewer candidates is the most effective way to cut down time spent in the hiring of hourly workers.
 Start with phone or video chat interviews rather than in-person encounters.
 This automatically screens out people who can’t be on time for a virtual interview or who can’t communicate effectively.
 If you have the capability to do group job interviews on-site as well, this can help keep things moving.
 In any event, standardize the questions (while allowing room for ad-libbing) to keep interviews on point.

 #6 Streamline Processes to Hire Hourly Workers Faster

 The fewer sequential steps an applicant has to go through, you can hire hourly workers faster.
-On the technology side, that might mean using an online application that automatically populates duplicate fields rather than having a candidate retype information they already supplied previously.
+On the technology side, that might mean using an online application.
+Choose one that automatically populates duplicate fields rather than having a candidate retype information they already supplied previously.
 On the recruitment side, it might mean asking for references earlier in the process instead of waiting until right before making an offer.
 It’s better to have these reference contacts and not need them than to need them and not have them when you want to make a fast decision.